mnovovil/CreditRiskPredictiveModel/README.md

-# CIS432_credit_risk_pred_model
-The following repository contains the data and code for the final project of predictive business analytics with python.
+# Credit Risk Predictive Model
-A dashboard was implemented in the HELOC dataset (CSV included) using a logistic regression model to classify credit risk as good or bad based on different parameters.
+A dashboard was implemented in the HELOC dataset (CSV included) using a logistic regression model to classify credit risk.

+Different models were tested: Decision Tree, k-nn, Gradient Boosting and Logistic Regression.
+The selected model is Logistic Regression (0.725 Train Acc, 0.718 Validation Acc, 0.725 CV Acc) due to computational cost and simplicity to explain to a non technical third party.

+The following repository contains the data, code (Jupyter Notebook and Interactive Dashboard) and report.